-There may be little open violence or disorder as various armed groups (the regular military, police, V.S.N. militia, and TTMs -- few civilians are armed) stand fast, cautiously watch and wait to see how the balance of forces and the new structure of power shapes up.
-Initial power may shift to those, presumably in the Palace, who are immediately aware of Duvalier's death and in a position to control ammunition stored in the Palace.
+There may be little open violence or disorder as various armed groups (the regular military, police, any VSN militia remnants - few civilians are armed) stand fast, cautiously watch and wait to see how the balance of forces and the new structure of power shapes up.
+Initial power may shift to those, presumably in the Palace, who are immediately aware of the breakdown in the collegium and who are in a position to control ammunition reportedly stored in the Palace.
 Individuals who threaten to upset this initial delicate balance may be neutralized through arrest or diplomatic exile, but sparingly if at all through assassination.
-"Normal looting" by TTMs of houses whose owners are arrested or killed.